assist-iot/assist-iot-documentation/docs/source/verticals/federated/fl_local_operations.rst

 shared model would replace the previous one.
 Obviously, it is implicitly assumed that each new version of the shared global model will deliver better quality of results.
-Here, data to be fed into the trained model can be transformed using the Data Transformer component.
+Here, data to be fed into the trained model can be transformed using the Data Transformation Module.
 Interpretation of the results of application of the model to specific input data (including actions to be, possibly, undertaken on the basis of the results) is likely to be provided by the data owner.
 However, it is also